codeBeamer-Extensions-and-Addons/codebeamer-miro/README.md

 This is a codeBeamer <-> Miro integration web-plugin to be installed on Miro.
 It allows to import codeBeamer items to a Miro board, displaying any associations between the items.

+The goal is to make this plugin at least as powerful as the [Miro-Jira plugin](https://miro.com/works-with-atlassian/)

 More info to come!
 Stay tuned...